tests for epilepsy

 Tests to diagnose epilepsy

 No test can say for certain whether you do or do not have epilepsy.
-But when information from the tests is added to the description of what happens during your seizures, this builds up a clearer picture.
-This can help with the diagnosis and decisions about treatment.
+But when information from the tests is added to the description of what happens during your seizures, this builds up a clearer picture of what happened.
+This can help with the diagnosis and when choosing treatment.

 See also how epilepsy is diagnosed.